SkoolNotes/Taproot/2020ISOS101/KBhISOSAIEthics.md

 ***
-* **Does corporations that leverage AI regulated deployment of content have a responsibility for?**
+* **Does corporations that leverage AI regulated deployment of content have a responsibility for ?**
 * How does the licensing of AI products to tech firms like Microsoft raise issues of ownership and responsible deployment?
 When things go wrong, is the creator or licensee responsible?
 * Should there be international regulation w.r.t.
 AI use and deployment
 * """" for spacebourn projects